postplayhouse/jekyll.postplayhouse.com/industry-professionals.md

 ## Actor Auditions

-### __NYC --- Saturday March 11, 2017__

-New York auditions will be by appointment only, so please __INCLUDE ALL OF THE FOLLOWING__ in an email to [thomasdewayne@postplayhouse.com](mailto:thomasdewayne@postplayhouse.com):

-1. Headshot
-2. Resum&eacute;
-3. Links to video clips.
-These may be actual performance videos featuring you singing solo, or simply 32 bars of your best song.
-   (Please do not attach videos directly in the email.
-Use YouTube, Vimeo, etc.)

-__Email submissions which fail to include all three of the above will not be considered.__

-We look forward to hearing from you!

 ### __Crawford, NE --- Saturday May 6, 2017__

 Auditions will be held at Post Playhouse at the following times: